 How do I pay my mortgage?

 Get in touch with your mortgage provider immediately and explain the situation; they will appreciate your honesty.
-Your provider will likely suggest a mortgage payment holiday, this is an agreement between both parties where you temporarily stop making mortgage payments or the amount is reduced.
+Your provider will likely suggest a mortgae payment holiday, this is an agreement between both parties where you temporarily stop making mortgage payments or the amount is reduced.
 Once this period is over, you will start making regular payments again.